 Your residence hall room serves as an office, bedroom and living room, but there are other “living rooms” all over campus.
-From a cup of coffee at Jazzman’s to shooting pool in Back Lobby, you’ll find plenty of spaces you can turn into your own personal social spot.
+From a cup of coffee at Jazzman’s to hanging out in the Rosenthal Common room, you’ll find plenty of spaces you can turn into your own personal social spot.

 Throughout the year you’ll find activities such as outdoor concerts and picnics, Transy Night Out trips to the historic Kentucky Theater or a Lexington Legends baseball game or day trips to hike, kayak and rock climb at the famous Red River Gorge.
 After all, there’s more to college than studying, right?

 Living Off Campus

 Commuter students are also encouraged to get involved in activities outside of the classroom.
 Make Transylvania your home away from home, and find out more about campus engagement opportunities.